keogblem/taskin-app/README.md

-# taskin-app
+# TaskIn
-A simple ToDo app for macOs, Android and web.
+A simple ToDo app for macOS, Android and web.
 Meant for personal use